rlee32/fast-k-opt/readme.txt

 This quadtree-based k-opt algorithm runs in O(n * log(n) ^ (k - 1)), instead of O(n ^ k) (the state of the art for best-improvement).
 This is NOT an approximation algorithm!
-This algorithm achieves local optimality, providing the same solution quality as O(n^k) algorithms, just a lot more efficiently!
+This algorithm achieves local optimality, providing the same solution quality as O(n^k) algorithms, just more efficiently!

-The python scripts verify TSPLIB-formatted files and provide visualizations for k-opt edge exchanges.
+The python scripts verify TSPLIB-formatted files and provide visualizations and code generation for k-opt edge exchanges.

 Compilation:
 1. Make sure "CXX" in "k-opt/makefile" is set to the desired compiler.